gheorghina/gheorghina.github.io/_posts/2019-12-30-from-c#-to-elixir.markdown

  - The immutability nature of Elixir

-    Working with C# for 10 years, the need for knowing and applying design patterns, knowing anti-patterns becomes a must, a religion.
+    While working with C# for 10 years, the need for knowing and applying design patterns, knowing anti-patterns becomes a must, a religion.
     Everyone growing with this language knows it.
 There are few interviews you can pass without knowing the Gof.
 This is the same for all OOP languages.

     I am not saying it is a bad thing, because I understood in those years the value added by them in OOP.
 You need some means, or tools to manage chaos.